AuntyPasty/MastData/ReadMe.txt

 Unit tests are JUnit tests using RoboElectric and Mockito.
 The testing was ok but coverage could be better.
 There should be more test cases for boundary conditions.

+For time reasons, strings.xml is not usually used.
+Most text strings are coded where used.

 From reading the test description, there are a few areas which may be open to interpretation.
 From the given requirements I have made the following assumptions: